nazmi/esp-buggy/docs/DEMO.md

 }
 \enddot

 The encoder was connected directly to the wheel shaft, and from there we could measure the speed of the rotating wheel.
-The QEI library encoded the pulses to **X2 resolution**, so we need to scale it down to get the actual number of pulses.
+The QEI library encoded the pulses to **X2 resolution**, so we must scale it down to get the actual number of pulses.
 We also knew the number of pulses per revolution (CPR) was **256**.
 \f{align}{

 pulses &= \frac{pulses}{2} \\